Dancing is to an enjoyable collection of music on CDs.

 Arthur George and Darrel Gaukroger, all locals; plus our club also

-Much wicked frivolity has also been enjoyed over the years gone by
+Much wicked frivolity has thus been enjoyed over many years gone by

-and many an enduring partnership has evolved from dancing as well.
+and many an enduring partnership has evolved from our dancing as well.

 The club has an absolutely enviable record of kind volunteers who have